Why Might You Need a Florida Gun Lawyer?

 What are the Florida State Laws on Guns?

 Florida gun laws have received a lot of attention lately.
 In 2005, Florida enacted the Stand Your Ground law which removed the duty to retreat before using force in self-defense.
-If there is reasonable belief that by standing your ground you will prevent your own death, or great bodily harm, you are allowed to use your firearm in self-defense.
+If there is a reasonable belief that by standing your ground you will prevent your own death or great bodily harm, you are allowed to use your firearm in self-defense.
 More simply, if you feel your life is in danger, in Florida, you have the right to use a firearm to defend yourself.
 This law came back into the limelight in 2013 when George Zimmerman’s Florida gun lawyer used it as an explanation as to why Zimmerman fatally shot Trayvon Martin.

 Florida gun lawyers are well versed in Florida’s gun laws and can help answer legal questions regarding guns and gun rights.
 Firearm and gun lawyers in Florida and other states should be aware of the Federal gun laws.
 Simply stated: They apply to every American citizen.

 What are the Federal Laws on Guns?